-What are the Advantages of a Business Owners Policy?
+What are the Advantages of a BOP Policy?

-The types of protection provided by a business owners policy can be found in other individual policies.
-However, combining them in a BOP is helpful in a few ways.
+The types of protection provided by a business owners policy can be found in other individual policies and all the different types of insurance for business owners.
+However, combining them in a BOP policy is helpful in a few ways.
 First, you get broad coverage in one policy—from liability issues to property-related incidents.
 Second, managing and using your policy is easier, including that you can report claims for more concerns on one policy.
 It’s also easy to add coverages like employment practices liability, employee benefits liability, liability coverage for use of non-owned vehicles, etc.

 And finally, you may be able to save money since combined coverage is often more cost-effective than individual policies.
 Consequently, if your business faces both general liability and business-property-related risks, it’s a good idea to talk with a biBERK licensed insurance expert.
 They can help you decide whether a BOP is right for your company.

-A business owners policy essentially has two components: general liability protection and business property protection.
+Business owners policy insurance essentially has two components: general liability protection and business property protection.
 The general liability aspect covers: